Creating a Science Gateway App¶

 Then when the response comes back, we are going to grab a bit of data from that payload to use with matplotlib

-to graph some data and land it in a static
+to graph some data and land it in a static folder for us.

-folder going forward for any data like this we wish to generate and serve.
+We will plan to use the static folder going forward for any data like this we wish to generate and serve.

-Add Initial Views in template/
+Add Initial Views in template/¶

 Warning

-Because of technical reasons with our version of Sphinx, the below url_for
+Because of technical reasons with our version of Sphinx, the below url_for calls will be missing a single

 ‘{‘ in order to get around Sphinx rendering issues.
 Make sure to add the extra ‘{‘ before each call to ‘’url_for’’